Let’s not kid ourselves…

-It’s a belt drive unit, which is idea for a self contained unit.
+It’s a belt-drive unit, which is ideal for a self-contained unit.
 The belt acts as a shock absorber between the motor and the platter.

-This means less vibrations on the tonearm and better sound quality overall.
+This means fewer vibrations on the tonearm and better sound quality overall.

-But a belt drive record player is prone to skipping if there’s movement near the unit.
-So if you like dancing to your vinyls, make sure it’s on a solid, stable surface like a wall unit, shelf or studry table.
+But a belt-drive record player is prone to skipping if there’s movement near the unit.
+So if you like dancing to your vinyls, make sure it’s on a solid, stable surface like a wall unit, shelf or sturdy table.

 If you tend to visit dream land while listening to vinyls this is a good thing.
 It’ll prevent your stylus from wearing out too quickly.
 And it’ll protect your vinyls from wear and tear too.

 The downside is that the motor tends to stop right before the last track ends.
 So it’s a trade-off.

 Although I prefer to have the motor stop because I’m one of those folks who usually falls asleep.

 Do you know all the parts of a turntable?
 Check out this article on The Anatomy of a Turntable.

 Cartridge & Stylus

 The player comes with a ceramic stereo cartridge which is not as high quality as a magnetic one.
 But this is standard with most all-in-one record players.